 - List the types of regulatory and study documents required for the sponsor and for the investigator

 - List both the sponsor’s and investigator’s obligations as they relate to device accountability

 - Describe the differences between adverse events, adverse device effects, and unanticipated adverse device effects

-- Discuss the ‘dos’ and ‘don’ts’ in the event of an FDA audit
+- Discuss the “dos and don’ts” in the event of an FDA inspection

-- CRAs with 1-2 years of experience, Engineers and other Device Industry Professionals responsible for the placement and monitoring of clinical trials, who want a practical, hands-on introduction to monitoring medical device studies according to Good Clinical Practice.
+- CRAs with one to two years of experience, and Engineers and other Device Industry Professionals responsible for the placement and monitoring of clinical trials, who want a practical, hands-on introduction to monitoring medical device studies according to Good Clinical Practice